fauxnik/dv-message-box/README.md

 <div align="center">
 	<h1>Unity Mod Manager Mod Template</h1>
 	<p>
-		A template for creating <a href="http://www.derailvalley.com/">Derail Valley</a> mods that load via <a href="https://www.nexusmods.com/site/mods/21">Unity Mod Manager</a>.
+		A framework mod for <a href="http://www.derailvalley.com/">Derail Valley</a> that enables other mods to more easily show messages and get player responses.
 		<br />
 		<br />
-		<a href="https://github.com/derail-valley-modding/template-umm/issues">Report Bug</a>
+		<a href="https://github.com/fauxnik/dv-message-box/issues">Report Bug</a>
 		·
-		<a href="https://github.com/derail-valley-modding/template-umm/issues">Request Feature</a>
+		<a href="https://github.com/fauxnik/dv-message-box/issues">Request Feature</a>
 	</p>
 </div>